-1. Understand the value of multi-disciplinary teams

-2. Counsel patients using non-judgmental approach and encourage rapport-building with SUD patients
+- 1. Understand the value of collaborating with multi-disciplinary teams in SUD care. - 2.
+Counsel patients using non-judgmental approach, motivational interviewing techniques, and use of non-stigmatizing language.

-1. Counsel patients on use, risks, and benefits of opioid agonist therapy and naltrexone for opioid use disorder

-2. Counsel patient on harm reduction strategies, including overdose prevention, HIV post and preexposure prophylaxis, and safer syringe use practices

-3. Appreciate complex interplay of pain, medication tolerance and addiction, with importance of managing pain on opioid agonist therapy (OAT)

-4. Manage pain in patients with concurrent opioid use disorders

-5. Counsel patients on medications for alcohol use disorder and management strategies
+- 1. Counsel patients on use, risks, and benefits of medications for opioid use disorder (MOUD). - 2.
+Counsel patient on harm reduction strategies, including overdose prevention, HIV post and preexposure prophylaxis, and safer syringe use practices. - 3.
+Appreciate the complex interplay of pain, trauma, and medication tolerance and addiction, in consideration of approaches to manage pain in patients on MOUD. - 4.
+Manage pain in patients with concurrent opioid use disorders using pharmacologic and non-pharmacologic strategies. - 5.
+Counsel patients on medications for alcohol use disorder and behavioral management strategies. - 6.
+Counsel patients around the risk of alcohol withdrawal syndrome and indications for outpatient vs inpatient management of withdrawal.